Skip to Content

 Da Crack sells bomb Mexican food.
 Their plates and tacos are the best!

 Oasis spoiled our taste buds with their amazing food.
 We tried the Kauai beef steak here and it was so tender and delicious.
-We had a hard time wanting to eat anywhere else!
-They also have happy hour deals and a live band.
-We love Aldrin (the Ukelele pro) who performs on Wednesdays.
-Come for happy hour beverages and stay for dinner and the show.
+We come back here each time we visit the island.
+They also have happy hour deals and live music.

 View this post on Instagram